GunaKoppula/ERAV1-Session-5/README.md

 ## Create and Train a Neural Network in Python

-An implementation to create and train a simple neural network in python - just to learn the basics of how neural networks work.
+An implementation to create and train a simple neural network in python.

 ## Usage
 ### model.py

-- First we import the neccessary libraries.
+- First we have to import all the neccessary libraries.

 ```ruby
 import torch.nn as nn
 import torch.nn.functional as F
 ```
 - Next we build a simple Neural Network.
-Here, we use the nn package to implement our model.
 For this, we define a **class Net()** and pass **nn.Module** as the parameter.

 ```ruby